harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### What is Harness Cloud?

-Harness Cloud lets you run builds on Harness-hosted runners that are preconfigured with tools, packages, and settings commonly used in CI pipelines.
+Harness Cloud lets you run builds on Harness-managed runners that are preconfigured with tools, packages, and settings commonly used in CI pipelines.
 It is one of several build infrastructure options offered by Harness.
 For more information, go to [Which build infrastructure is right for me](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/which-build-infrastructure-is-right-for-me).

 ### How do I use Harness Cloud build infrastructure?